 Ransom Amount: $400 Million.
 Paid $29 Million.

 Patricia Campbell "Patty" Hearst" was born in to one of the great literary families of the United States.
 The granddaughter of the notorious publishing magnate, William Randolph Hearst, Patty Hearst grew up surrounded by the finer things in life.
-On February 4, 1974, when she was 19-years old, she was kidnapped by a group that would later identify themselves as the urban guerilla group the Symbionese LIberation Army.
+On February 4, 1974, when she was 19-years old, she was kidnapped by a group that would later identify themselves as the urban guerilla group the Symbionese Liberation Army.
 They group demanded that the Hearst family distribute $70 worth of food to every needy family in California.
 The cost of this was estimated at $400 million.
 Instead, Patty Hearst's father donated $6 million (approx. $29 million today) worth of food to the poor in the Bay Area.
 His action was met with scorn.
 The food was deemed of "poor quality" and Patty Hearst was not released.

 Two months later, Hearst issued a statement, saying that she had joined the Symbionese Liberation Movement, and had changed her name to Tania.
 She was later arrested, after taking part in an armed bank robbery at a bank that was actually owned by her good friend's family.
 Psychologists and various experts on prisoners of war call her one of the most clear victims of Stockholm Syndrome ever.
 She was allegedly kept blindfolded and tied up in a small closet during her captivity, and was systematically physically and sexually abused.
-Her captors essentially brainwashed her in much that same way as many prisoners of war.
+Her captors essentially brainwashed her in much the same way as many prisoners of war.
 After the bank robbery, she was sentenced to 35 years in jail.
 This was later reduced to two years by President Jimmy Carter, and she was officially pardoned by President Bill Clinton in 2001.